theapiarist/fatshark/content/posts/goisforlovers.md

 [ author ]
   name = "Hugo Authors"
 +++
+## HUGO documentation - included for reference only

 Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very